fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/SoundCard/SoundHardwareTrigger/SoundHardwareTrigger.md

 # Play Sound

 ## Summary
-This example demonstrates how to play a .wav file using the [Harp SoundCard](https://harp-tech.org/api/Harp.SoundCard.html) board (see hardware schematics below).
+This example demonstrates how to play a .wav file using the [Harp SoundCard](https://harp-tech.org/api/Harp.SoundCard.html) board from an external trigger given by the [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) (see hardware schematics below).

 ## Workflow
 :::workflow